 Technology that helps build better employee experience in any business

 Employee experience is one of the most significant drivers of business success.
 So, in a time where many businesses are dealing with a lack of certainty, having that edge can make all the difference.
-One of the biggest benefits of a highly engaged workforce is the level of discretionary effort your people willing provide.
-Having the right technology stack can make employee experience a breeze.
+One of the biggest benefits of a highly engaged workforce is the level of discretionary effort your people are willing provide.
+Having the right employee experience technology can make supporting your people a breeze.

 Technology's role in modern working

 Technology and employee engagement have a close relationship.
 New technology allows us to complete our jobs more quickly and effectively, and to adapt in times of change.
-The COVID-19 pandemic is a prime example where businesses were forced to restructure as remote teams to keep functioning.
+The COVID-19 pandemic is a prime example, where businesses turned to remote work to keep functioning.
 But, as a result, we understand the business benefits of job flexibility far better.

-Tech that helps us communication more effectively has been essential for businesses to transition into a fully remote way of doing things, especially video conferencing and messaging apps.
+Tech that helps us communication more effectively has been essential for businesses to transition into a fully remote way of doing things.
+Especially video conferencing and messaging apps.
 Although remote work existed before 2020, it was more of a perk.
-Widespread implementation in response to COVID-19 has shown that remote working is a valid first option, driven by the technology that made it possible.
+Widespread implementation in response to COVID-19 proved that remote working is a valid first option.
+All thanks to the technology that made it possible.

-Harvard Business Review recently published a report on technology's make-or-break role in employee engagement.
+Also in 2020, Harvard Business Review published a report on technology's make-or-break role in employee engagement.
 82% of respondents believed employee happiness is 'significantly impacted by how well their workplace technology performs,' and 77% report that good employees will seek jobs elsewhere if their current job fails to provide the tools and information they need.

 This risk of turnover is just one reason why bridging the gap between technology and employee engagement practices in the modern workplace is especially important in helping managers continue to lead their teams effectively.